Skip to main content

 • Inaccurate or incomplete reports can lead to penalties.

-• We can assist you in implementing a structured workflow and leverage Fingercheck to automate and expedite the reporting process.
+• We can assist you in implementing a structured workflow and leveraging Fingercheck to automate and expedite the reporting process.

-• Use a sequential numbering system based on the weeks laborers work under the contract to maintain order and clarity.
+• To maintain order and clarity, use a sequential numbering system based on the number of weeks laborers work under the contract.

 • Always include the contract project number to facilitate data tracking and compliance.

-• Double-check all entries on Form WH-347 and ensure the Statement of Compliance is signed correctly.
+• Verify all entries on Form WH-347 and make sure you've signed the Statement of Compliance correctly.

-• To verify its authenticity, ensure the contractor or subcontractor has signed the form.
+• To verify its authenticity, make sure the contractor or subcontractor has signed the form.

 If your company works on certified payroll projects in different states or jurisdictions, you may need to submit different types of certified payroll reports.
 Additionally, you may need to report fringe benefits differently across different certified jobs.

-Paying attention to these details helps avoid errors and ensures the form is correctly filled out.
-Fingercheck‘s certified payroll technology makes it easy to report to multiple agencies.
+Fingercheck‘s certified payroll technology makes it simple to report to multiple agencies.

 The importance of compliance

 Non-compliance with certified payroll requirements can result in severe consequences, including fines, project delays, and potential disqualification from future federal contracts.
-By adhering to certified payroll regulations, you avoid penalties and demonstrate your commitment to fair labor practices and ethical business conduct.
+You avoid penalties by adhering to certified payroll regulations, demonstrating your commitment to fair labor practices and ethical business conduct.

 Did this answer your question?